 Dry shampoo, on the other hand, is usually sold in a lightweight aerosol can, sprayed directly on the hair to absorb excess oil between washes.
 As with no-rinse shampoos, dry shampoos should be a temporary solution at best.
 They’re good for short periods between washes – if your illness is too debilitating for a weak or so to reach the shower, for instance – but shouldn’t be used as long-term solutions.

 This is because, with overuse, both no-rinse shampoo and dry shampoo can cause buildup on the hair, eventually resulting in the overproduction of oil and dandruff.
 Exactly the opposite of what you’re trying to achieve, in other words.
 If you’re in a pinch, you can also substitute baby powder in lieu of dry or no-rinse shampoos.

-This careful mode of application allows you to limit the amount of water and prevent anything from getting drenched.
+- This careful mode of the application allows you to limit the amount of water and prevent anything from getting drenched.

 Another common issue for those with long-term health issues involves haircuts.
 Because of the constant friction against the bedding, hair can easily become tangled or damaged.
 Measures to prevent static buildup is also key to reducing and managing damage and tangles.

 You may also consider investing in a satin pillowcase to reduce the friction between hair and pillow.
 It may be best to keep the hair neatly trimmed to reduce the amount of oil and buildup, particularly near the back of the head.
 There are plenty of simple tutorials online for simple cuts and trims, or you could look into a hairstylist that does house calls.

 If you opt to cut a patient’s hair yourself, it’s imperative to prepare in advance.
 As with washing hair, ensure all supplies are easy to reach.
 You’ll want to ensure you have the following tools on hand: